Go to the Students section

 If you are a full-time student who has spent a period of time in local authority care and are considering undergraduate study at Oxford Brookes, there is a lot of additional support that the University can offer you.

 Oxford Brookes are proud to have been awarded the Quality Mark for Care Leavers by Buttle UK, which recognises the support we offer to care leavers applying to study here.

 This Bursary is open to students who are under 25 years of age at the time they commence full-time undergraduate study at Oxford Brookes.

 If you have been in care since the age of fourteen, are eligible for support from the Student Loans Company or NHS Business Services Authority and your household income is less than £40,000 per annum - you may be eligible for the Transition from Care Bursary of £2,000 a year.

-This bursary is paid out in two equal instalments in November 2019 and January 2020.
+This bursary is paid out in two equal installments, as follows: